 At the same time, the conflict over abortion rights continues in many other places, for example, in Latin America, where once again the new pharmacological strategy used by anti-abortion groups deserves to “save embryos” must be again highlighted.
 This is the so-called “abortion reversal pill” that was the subject of an extensive investigation by Open Democracy.
 Other initiatives, supported by the American organization Heartbeat, that misleadingly advertise and offer hostels to pregnant women to convince vulnerable women not to terminate their pregnancies, were investigated by El País.

-There are also threats and setbacks to register in the legislative and health policy arenas.
+There are also threats and setbacks to registering in the legislative and health policy arenas.
 In Brazil, for example, 100% of the bills presented in the Chamber of Deputies in 2021 have been against legal abortion, and municipal legislative proposals to promote campaigns against abortion and contraceptive methods.
 There were also reports that, in the cities in the interior of São Paulo, private health plans are demanding the husband’s authorization for IUD implantation.
 These unconstitutional measures provoked indignation and investigations from regulatory and inspection agencies.

 In Uruguay, the number of legal abortions fell in 2020 for the second year in a row.
 Although this drop is expected after legalization (which occurred in 2012), according to the press and feminist organizations, this decline may have been caused by the COVID-19 crisis and also by subtle forms of abortion resistance that gained institutional space with the election of a conservative government in 2019.
 MYSU has published a detailed technical note on the problem.
 In addition, parliament is debating a bill to ensure the burial or cremation of stillborn children, which, as Paula Delgado notes in an article published in Búsqueda magazine, may widen threats to abortion rights.
 Even more seriously, in early November, the doctor who coordinates the sexual and reproductive health area in the Administración de los Servicios de Salud del Estado (ASSE) was denounced for coercing a woman not to have an abortion.